top of page

 ABOUT THE ZONE

 Colosseum Inlet is an estuarine zone that is sheltered by Hummock Hill Island.
 Colosseum Inlet connects to both the Outer Harbour and Rodds Bay zones.
 It is outside the Gladstone Port Limits and inside the Great Barrier Reef World Heritage Area.
 The inlet has several large tributaries branching off the main creek and all are lined with mangroves and salt pan areas.
-There are no urban or industrial areas along the coastline of this zone.
-This is a relatively pristine zone that has significant biodiversity value.

 Gladstone Healthy Harbour Partnership GHHP report card